tttor/ctrl-foundation/method/value-based/naf_gu_2016.md

 large improvement in sample complexity.

 ## background
-* For continuous action problems, Q-learning becomes diffi- cult, because it requires maximizing a complex, nonlinear function at each update.
+* For continuous action problems, Q-learning becomes difficult,
+  * because it requires maximizing a complex, nonlinear function at each update.
   * For this reason, continuous domains are often tackled using actor-critic methods

 ## comment
 * seems a breaktrough: Q-learning for continuous actions
 * ?: how decomposing Q into (A + V) and using nets to represent V, A can make solving max of Q?
+* from the reviewer:
+> The main advantages of the proposed method over comparable actor-critic methods seem to be that the quadratic assumption acts as a regularizer and that the learning signal for all of the estimators comes directly from the environment